matn7/Google-Platform-Notes/flashcard/Microservices.md

 Monitoring in microservices is important because it allows you to:
 1. Identify and troubleshoot problems: By collecting and analyzing data from your microservices, you can identify problems before they cause outages or other disruptions.
-2. Track the health of your microservicesL Monitoring can help you to track the health of your microservices, so you can identify any microservices that are under-performing ot that are experiencing problems.
+2. Track the health of your microservices: Monitoring can help you to track the health of your microservices, so you can identify any microservices that are under-performing ot that are experiencing problems.
 3. Optimize your microservices: By monitoring your microservices, you can identify areas where you can optimize your microservices to improve performance and reliability.